-- (1) The Governor General may- - (a) grant a pardon, either free or subject to lawful conditions, to any person convicted of any offence; - (b) grant to any person a respite, either indefinite or for a specified period, of the execution of any punishment imposed on that person for any offence; - (c) substitute a less severe form of punishment for any punishment imposed on any person for any offence; or - (d) remit the whole or any part of any punishment imposed on any person for any offence or of any penalty or forfeiture otherwise due to the Crown on account of any offence. - (2) The powers of the Governor General under subsection (1) shall be exercised by him or her in accordance with the advice of the Committee established by section 75.
+(1) The Governor-General may-

+a) grant a pardon, either free or subject to lawful conditions, to any person convicted or any offence;

+b) grant to any person a respite, either indefinite or of a specified period, of the execution of any punishment imposed on that person for any offence;

+c) substitute a less severe form of punishment for any punishment imposed on any person for any offence; or d) remit the whole or any part of any punishment imposed on any person for any offence or of any penalty or forfeiture otherwise due to the Crown on account of any offence.

-75. COMMITTEE ON PREROGATIVE OF MERCY
+(2) The power of the Governor-general under subsection (1) of this section shall be exercised by him in accordance with the advice of the Committee established by section 75 of this Constitution.

+75.- Committee on Prerogative of Mercy

+(1) There shall be a Committee on the Prerogative of Mercy which shall consist ofa) such Minister as may be designated by the Governor-General, who shall be chairman;

+b) the Attorney-General;

-- (1) There shall be a Committee on the Prerogative of Mercy which shall consist of- - (a) such Minister as may be designated by the Governor General, who shall be chairperson; - (b) the Attorney General; - (c) the chief medical officer of the Government; and - (d) not more than 3 other members appointed by the Governor General, by instrument in writing under his or her hand. - (2) A member of the Committee appointed under subsection (1)(d) shall hold his or her seat thereon for such period as may be specified in the instrument by which he or she was appointed:
+c) the chief medical officer of the Government; and

+d) not more than three other members appointed by the Governor-General, by instrument in writing under his hand.

+(2) A member of the Committee appointed under subsection (1)(d) of this section shall hold his seat thereon for such period as may be specified in the instrument by which he was appointed:

-Provided that his or her seat shall become vacant-
+Provided that his seat shall become vacant-

-- (a) in the case of a person who at the date of his or her appointment was a Minister, if he or she ceases to be a Minister; or - (b) if the Governor General, by instrument in writing under his or her hand, so directs. - (3) The Committee may act notwithstanding any vacancy in its membership or the absence of any member and its proceedings shall not be invalidated by the presence or participation of any person not entitled to be present at or to participate in those proceedings. - (4) The Committee may regulate its own procedure. - (5) In the exercise of his or her functions under this section, the Governor General shall act in accordance with the advice of the Prime Minister.
+a) in the case of a person who at the date of his appointment was a Minister, if he ceases to be a Minister; or b) if the Governor-General, by instrument in writing under his hand, so directs.

+(3) The Committee may act notwithstanding any vacancy in its membership or the absence of any member and its proceedings shall not be invalidated by the presence or participation of any person not entitled to be present at or to participate in those proceedings.

-76. PROCEDURE IN CAPITAL CASES
+(4) The Committee may regulate its own procedure.

+(5) In the exercise of his functions under this section, the Governor-General shall act in accordance with the advice of the Prime Minister.

+76.- Procedure in capital cases

-Where any person has been sentenced to death (otherwise than by a court-martial) for an offence, the Minister designated under section 75(1) shall cause a written report of the case from the trial judge (or the Chief Justice, if a report from the trial judge cannot be obtained), together with such other information derived from the record of the case or elsewhere as he or she may require, to be taken into consideration at a meeting of the Committee on the Prerogative of Mercy, so that the Committee may advise the Governor General whether to exercise any of his or her powers under section 74(1).
+Where any person has been sentenced to death (otherwise than by a court-martial) for an offence the Minister for the time being designated under section 75(1) of this Constitution shall cause a written report of the case from the trial judge (or the Chief Justice, if a report from the trial judge cannot be obtained), together with such other information derived from the record of the case or elsewhere as he may require, to be taken into consideration at a meeting of the Committee on the Prerogative of Mercy, so that the Committee may advice the Governor-General whether to exercise any of his power under section 74(1) of this Constitution.

-CHAPTER V FINANCE
+CHAPTER V

+FINANCE